-It is with great enthusiasm that I announce the first annual Congressional STEM Academic Competition, also known as the “House App Contest.”
-This new competition is designed to engage student’s creativity and encourage participation in the fields of science, technology, engineering and math.
+It is with great enthusiasm that I announce my office’s participation in the second annual Congressional App Challenge.
+This competition is designed to engage student’s creativity and encourage participation in the fields of science, technology, engineering and math.
 Representing the hotbed of innovation that is Silicon Valley has convinced me of the importance of supporting investment in STEM education through initiatives like these and legislation like H.R.
 2426, the Educating Tomorrow's Engineers Act, of which I am a proud cosponsor.
 We must prepare our students for competitive employment in the high-tech industry and enhance American competitiveness in the global economy.

 Authorized by House Resolution 77 in 2013 and based on the Congressional Art Competition held since 1982, this competition is a nationwide event that allows high school students from across the country to compete by creating and exhibiting their software application, or “app,” for mobile, tablet, or computer devices on a platform of their choice.
-Throughout the completion period, participating students will be provided opportunities to engage with various STEM educational partners located within the community to mentor and assist them with their app development.
+Winning participants will have their apps displayed in the US Capitol.”

 Resources for Students and Teachers

 · 36 Resources To Help You Teach Kids Programming

 · CodeAcademy.COM self-taught courses in HTML/CSS, Python, Ruby, and PHP